 I instruct my QS, before exchange, not after, by doing this, you are significantly de-risking your deals and in addition protecting yourself by putting your project on a solid legal footing as the QS will not just accurately estimate costs, but, also guide and advise you on signing a JCT with your builder, which further reduces risk and helps you avoid builder sharp-practice.
 A good QS is key and the most important person in my power team and their information has stopped me getting into deals which first seemed very lucrative, but on closer detailed analysis, turned out to be much less lucrative.
 I leave those deals to others who are happy to buy blind or can’t be bothered doing the necessary standard of due diligence.

 Always engage the services of a quantity surveyor before contacting any builders.
-Start your due diligence instantly upon verbally agreeing to any deal, and understand all the dynamics and costs well before you exchange on any property.
+Start your due diligence instantly upon verbally agreeing to any deal, well before exchange and understand all the dynamics and costs well before you exchange on any property.
 Without a quantity surveyor, I would guess you have an 80% chance of cost overruns and disputes, or falling out with your builder, which is very common.
 The single biggest reason many fail in their Project Management is their failure to employ a Quantity Surveyor, I repeated this point again, because getting the right QS, is a game changer.

 If you want to build a sustainable business in property, you need to be able to refinance and take out the vast majority of you cash out of the deal, otherwise, your career will come to an abrupt end after you run out of deposit funds.
 Many are claiming to be property investors or developers, but there is no skill involved if you are funding your despots from other sources of cash, which haven’t come from your own ability to recycle the same cash.
 In a world of fake news, and where bragging on social media has become the norm – I call these people “fake developers” or “fake investors”.